 - Consider your surface and whether you will place it on a hard surface or soft ground such as a grassy area.
 Placing outdoor wood furniture on hard surfaces can help protect from dreaded furniture destroyers such as rot or mildew.
-It might be better to choose resin or metal over wood if you plan to place your patio set on soft ground.
+It might be better to choose resin or metal over wood if you plan to place your patio set on the soft ground.

 Consider your climate.
 Humidity, hot sun, or a lot of rain and moisture all affect wood differently.
 In such conditions, your wood furniture might require extra protection or maintenance.
 For instance, you may have to provide some shade.
 Most woods are hard to maintain under damp conditions unless it is something as forgiving as teak.

 Consider how much you can spend.
 Outdoor wood furniture varies in price depending on what you buy and the type of wood you choose.
 Is this furniture going to be temporary due to your budget constraints, or are you looking for quality, long-lasting furniture?
 Prices could range from the low hundreds up to thousands.
 Wood furniture requires more maintenance, such as annual coatings of a stain or sealant, which is an additional yearly cost, not only in expense but time, too.